wpugph/Advanced-WP-GitLab-Pantheon-Workflow/README.md

 * `STAGING_PRIVATE_KEY`: Ssh private key so your runners can ssh to Pantheon for the compiled assets.
 Create you public key here and add to Pantheon https://pantheon.io/docs/ssh-keys/.
 You need private key added in this variable.

 ## Getting Started
-1) Create WP Pantheon site
+1) Create WP Pantheon site.
+Setup all the variables from the GitLab setup.
-2) Clone this repo into Gitlab
+2) Clone this repo into Gitlab and clone locally.
-3) Setup the GitLab environment variables in your project
+3) Setup the GitLab environment variables in your project.
-4) Run composer update to run locally.
+4) Run composer update to run locally.(Local development still in works)

-In order to develop the site locally a few steps need to be completed.
-These steps only need to be performed once, unless noted.

-* Open a terminal
-* Checkout the Git repository
-* Enter the Git docroot
+5) Git commit and push your changes, when all is setuped correctly, your CI runners will push the wp core, plugins and themes defined in the composer files.
+For the custom theme/plugin, it will also compile your assets and Git Commit them to Pantheon in DEV and TEST environments.

 ## Local Development
+TODO: Create a local development environment workflow that with fit in this deployment process

 ### Using Lando as a local development environment
 First, take care of the one-time setup steps below: